norahliuu/research_auto_email_sending/README.md

 - Have an incomplete survey
 - Have reached their scheduled follow-up date

-The system then generates a personalized reminder email for each eligible participant.
+The system then generates a personalized reminder email for each eligible participant (in src/reminder_emails.py)

 Email credentials are stored outside the source code using environment variables to avoid exposing sensitive authentication information.